lionelz/networking-bambuk/doc/source/requierements.rst

 3. Minimal Resource utilization

  - In the Hyper VMs (memory/cpu): iptables/ovs, vxlan/...
  - In the AZ resource: maybe the cascaded can run from a on premises for small AZs
-         - DHCP/METADATA/... decentralized services?
+    - Maybe need DHCP/METADATA/... decentralized services

 4. Reduce the openstack version dependencies:

  - Why we need an agent on the Hyper VM that depends on the openstack version?

-**success measurement**?
+**success measurement**

  - Code, ideas or design re-use in "hybrid cloud product"?
  - open source?